xandergos/unity-sparse-voxel-octrees/README.md

 ## Screenshot

 This image contains voxels from the minimum size of 2^-23 up to approximately 2^-8.
-At this scale there are a lot of artifacts due to floating point errors, but in practice this will not happen.
+At this scale there are a lot of artifacts due to floating point errors, but in practice (when working at reasonable scales) this will not happen.

 ![image](https://user-images.githubusercontent.com/28935064/132603244-ad48f9f3-82f7-41aa-afe5-546eeec427d0.png)